gasstin/holbertonschool-validation/module3_task2/README.md

 2. Clone the theme in theme directory.
 3. Add the theme to `config.toml` file.
 4. Use `make build ` to create the webpage.
 5. Use `make post` to create a new post. `post` use two variables: `PATH_TITLE, PATH_NAME` like information to the post.
-6. Use `make package` to create a zip file with the dist directory and awesome-api binary file.
+7. Use `make package` to create a zip file with the dist directory & awesome-api binary file.
-7. Use `make lint` to update README.md and DEPLOY.md to lint
+8. Use `make lint` to update README.md and DEPLOY.md to lint
-8. Use `make clean` to clean the dist directory.
+9. Use `make clean` to clean the dist directory.

 --
 ## Not implemented yet: